 That’s why he recommends a professional deep-cleaning service to clean ducts and tape any areas that are not sealed up properly.

 All air filters require cleaning or replacement to work as promised.
-“You don’t need a professional to do it,” says Loiko.
+“You don’t need a professional to do it,” Loiko says.
 “Just find your filter, pop the housing off, and swap the filter out.”

-Though no HEPA filter will remove all the indoor air pollutants, a high-efficiency filter, combined with a well-maintained HVAC system, can go a long way.
+Though no HEPA filter will remove all the indoor air pollutants, a high efficiency filter, combined with a well maintained HVAC system, can go a long way.
 Just be sure to pay close attention to the air filter’s functionality to ensure it’s nonozone producing and nonionizing.